comballar/comballar.github.io/_posts/2020-09-16-body-as-space.md

 <p>
   6. Saint Paul wrote, as if in lament: “Do you not know that your bodies are temples of the Holy Spirit, who is in you, who you have received from God?”
 </p>
-<p>There is no need to search outside of myself, I can meet my god in the cathedral of my own flesh.
+<p>There is no need to search outside of myself.
+I can meet my god in the cathedral of my own flesh.
 </p>
 <br>